Agreement Terms & Conditions

 7.1 Unless the parties have agreed otherwise in writing, the Customer must provide to the Provider, or procure for the Provider, such:

-- information and documentation as requested; and
+- information and documentation as requested related to services provided under this Agreement.

 8.1 So Customers can benefit from the future enhancements to Provider’s Platform and API, the Provider may use, store, deliver, analyze, and process Client Data consistent with the specifications herein (“Permitted Purpose”).